Europa Clipper: Scientific equipment

+The science payload onboard Europa Clipper consists of nine scientific instruments, with a combined mass of 82 kg.
+The instruments were announced in May 2015.

 Europa Thermal Emission Imaging System (E-THEMIS)

 The Europa Thermal Emission Imaging System will provide high spatial resolution as well as multi-spectral imaging of the surface of Europa in the mid to far infrared bands to help detect heat which would suggest geologically active sites and areas, such as potential vents erupting plumes of water into space.

 The principal investigator is Philip Christensen of Arizona State University.
 This instrument is derived from the Thermal Emission Imaging System (THEMIS) on the 2001 Mars Odyssey orbiter, also developed by Philip Christensen.